ekwator/ekwator/README.md

 ### ☕ Support the Project
 <p align="center">
-You can support me and the development of this project via **Boosty**:
+You can support me and the development of this project via <strong>Boosty</strong>:
 </p>

 <p align="center">